cornet/sheepy.org/_posts/2008-05-27-irssi-screen-utf-8.md

 I *think* what was happening was that it was taking UTF-8 input and converting it to latin1... not entirely sure.

-Anyway for those suffering the same issues take a look at <a href="http://www.iovene.com/the-ultimate-guide-for-utf-8-in-irssi-and-gnuscreen/">The ultimate guide for UTF-8 in irssi and GNU/Screen</a>
+Anyway for those suffering the same issues take a look at [The ultimate guide for UTF-8 in irssi and GNU/Screen](http://www.iovene.com/the-ultimate-guide-for-utf-8-in-irssi-and-gnuscreen/)